 I recommend this book for very mature high schoolers and adults.
 My older daughters did not want to read this book because of the demon factor.
 While I respect this, the demons themselves often mention the power their Enemy (Jesus) has over them.
 Battle fought, battle won, victor—Jesus.

+It’s a great read, but more important, it’s a great prayer life builder.
 I’m still studying up on some of the doctrine to compare it to Scripture, and tossing some things around with my husband—I’m not a Scriptural know-it-all, but if I see anything that I believe is amiss, I will mention it here.